 Using the Apple iPad is fairly intuitive, but if you want to save time, have a look at the following iPad features you’ll use frequently:

 - The top button: This button is on the top of your iPad, and you use it to put your iPad’s screen to sleep or wake it up.
+On some iPads, the top button doubles as a Touch ID sensor, and you can use your fingerprint to unlock your tablet and authenticate purchases.
+If Siri is enabled, you can invoke Siri by long-pressing the top button.

 - Front camera: The front camera comes in handy when you’re FaceTime chatting, but it’s not the best choice for shooting still photos or videos.

-- Rear camera: iPads have a better camera on the backside than the one in front, just below the top button.
+- Rear camera: iPads have a better camera on the backside than the one in front, just below the sleep/wake button.
 Most current iPads have rear cameras that shoot superb HD video at 4K and take very nice stills.

 - Volume up and volume down buttons: The upper button increases the volume; the lower button decreases it.